-The collections number will be a unique identifier for the collection generated programmatically by the Collections Management System (CMS).
-1515
+5.1.2 The collections number will be a unique identifier for the collection generated programmatically by the CMS.16

-The first version of a collection should be given the edition number 1, and subsequent editions should be numbered sequentially using positive integers (e.g. 2, 3, 4 etc.).
+5.1.3 The first version of a collection should be given the edition number 1, and subsequent editions should be numbered sequentially using positive integers (e.g. 2, 3, 4 etc.).
 The second edition of a dataset will be given the number '2', the third '3', etc., so, for example, the identifier for collection '335' will become 'arch-335-2' on submission of the second edition, and then 'arch-335-3' for the third.

-As noted above, an AIP may hold more than one edition of a dataset, with previous versions of the collection retained and stored, within a /previous/ directory, following the structure outlined below.17
+5.1.4 As noted above, an AIP may hold more than one edition of a dataset, with previous versions of the collection retained and stored, within a /previous/ directory, following the structure outlined below.18

-In instances where files, or data, have been migrated to new, or more sustainable, formats subsequent to the initial phase of preservation, these are stored, in a /migration/ directory, following the structure outlined below.18
+5.1.5 In instances where files, or data, have been normalised to new, or more sustainable, formats subsequent to the initial phase of preservation, these are stored, in a /migration/ directory, following the structure outlined below.19 Within the directory, surpassed normalised files are stored following the original structure of the AIP.